tylerpragides/tylerpragides/README.md

 ## Hi there 👋

+I'm Tyler Pragides!
+Currently I am getting my bachelor's in computer science.
+I'm interested in a lot of things, such as AI/ML, web development, game development, cybersecurity just to name a few!

 <!--
 **tylerpragides/tylerpragides** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.